-- Defense counsel violated the duty to investigate and accurately advise the defendant about the specific immigration consequences of a plea;
+- Defense counsel violated the duty to investigate and accurately advise you about the specific immigration consequences of a plea;

 - Defense counsel failed to defend against immigration consequences of a plea by attempting to plea bargain for an immigration-safe alternative disposition; or

-- The defendant failed to meaningfully understand the immigration consequences of a conviction (for instance, because of violation of the right to an interpreter).4
+- You did not meaningfully understand the immigration consequences of a conviction (for instance, because of a violation of the right to an interpreter).4

-Regardless of the specific ground(s) for a §1473.7(a)(1) motion, the defendant must prove that the error prejudiced the defendant.
+Regardless of the specific ground(s) for a §1473.7(a)(1) motion, you must prove that the error prejudiced you.

-The defendant does not need to show that he/she actually could have obtained a more favorable verdict or plea bargain.
+You do not need to show that you actually could have obtained a more favorable verdict or plea bargain.

-Rather, prejudice is shown if the defendant can establish that:
+Rather, prejudice is shown if you can establish that:

-- The defendant would not have pleaded guilty absent the error, or
+- You would not have pleaded guilty absent the error, or

 - A decision to reject the plea bargain would have been rational under the circumstances.5